1971

 This break into reflex and subconscious is no longer sufficient.
 He had lost through his practice in New York the empathy which he maintained in Rome with the emotions from all periods.
 He then performs a synthesis between the Blackboard and the antique graffiti, altogether reintroducing color which is an improvement and erasing which is a decay.

-On November 10 in New York, Christie's sells as lot 17B a canvas 148 x 196 cm painted in similar technique, also dated 1971 but not located.
+On November 10, 2015, Christie's sold as lot 17B for $ 17.5M a canvas 148 x 196 cm painted in similar technique, also dated 1971 but not located.
 This work certainly subsequent to the example discussed above is a very rare and stunning example of the annihilation by the artist of his own process before he redirects his art to other topics.
-The estimate is not published.

 The oblique and multicolored proto-message is here is a broad line running across the picture from left to right.
 It has become virtually imperceptible by the domination of a network of colored lines, launched as a waterfall on the entire available surface with the exception of a reserve at the top left corner.